jvfaeldon20/refocus-training/Module 2/Module Notes.md

 arr.length = returns the number of chars in a string arr.slice(0,5) = extracts a part of a string and return the string from p1(start index) - p2(end index) arr.substring(0,3) =

+closures
+- a function inside a another function
+- helps us prevent unwanted user actions

+callbacks
+- functions that are passed as an argument to another function

+memory lifecycle
+1 - javascript allocates the memory that you need
+2 - you used the allocated memory